pfaustinopt/todoist-context-notifier/README.md

 - Prompts for admin permissions (required to register the task in Windows Task Scheduler)
 - Register a scheduled task named "Todoist context notifier"
-- Configure it to run with highest privileges